alexa/avs-device-sdk/README.md

 To create an out-of-source build for macOS:

 1. Clone the repository (or download and extract the tarball).
-2. Create a build directory.
+2. Create a build directory out-of-source. **Important**: The directory cannot be a subdirectory of the source folder.
-3. Create a build directory out-of-source. **Important**: The directory cannot be a subdirectory of the source folder.
+3. `cd` into your build directory.
 4. From your build directory, run `cmake` on the source directory to generate make files for the SDK: `cmake <path-to-source-code>`.
 5. From the build directory, run `make` to build the SDK.